Towards Interpreting Visual Information Processing in Vision-Language Models: Related Work

 \section{Related Work}

-\textbf{Explainability.} Classical techniques like GRAD-Cam \citep{selvaraju2017grad} and Integrated Gradients \citep{sundararajan2017axiomatic}, focus on explaining model outputs based on inputs.
-Recent tools like LVLM-Interpret \citep{ben2024lvlm} extend these methods to VLMs.
-While these approaches are valuable for understanding input-output relationships, they primarily focus on input attribution.
+\textbf{Explainability.} Classical techniques like GRAD-Cam \citep{selvaraju2017grad} and Integrated Gradients \citep{sundararajan2017axiomatic}, focus on input attribution, while recent tools like LVLM-Interpret \citep{ben2024lvlm} extend these methods to VLMs.
 Our work complements these by investigating the model's internal processing mechanisms.

-\textbf{Mechanistic Interpretability (MI) for LLMs.} Recent techniques such as causal tracing \citep{meng2022locating} and sparse coding methods \citep{bricken2023monosemanticity, huben2023sparse, marks2024sparse} have advanced our understanding of how LLMs perform tasks despite being primarily trained for next-token prediction.
-However, VLMs are not trained on next-token prediction for visual inputs \citep{liu2023llava}, raising questions about the generalizability of LLM processing mechanisms to visual inputs in VLMs.
-Our work extends some of these interpretability techniques to the multimodal domain to understand how they process visual inputs.
+\textbf{Mechanistic Interpretability (MI) for LLMs.} Techniques such as causal tracing \citep{meng2022locating} and sparse coding \citep{bricken2023monosemanticity, huben2023sparse, marks2024sparse} have advanced our understanding of how LLMs perform tasks despite being primarily trained for next-token prediction, but VLMs are not trained on next-token prediction for visual inputs \citep{liu2023llava}.
+Our work extends some of these techniques to understand visual information processing in multimodal contexts.

-\textbf{MI for Multimodal Models}.
-In CLIP, \citep{goh2021multimodal} discovered multimodal neurons in the image encoder that respond to concepts across different modalities. \citet{gandelsman2023interpreting, gandelsman2024neurons} developed methods to decompose CLIP's image representation, revealing property-specific roles for attention heads and polysemantic behavior in neurons. \citet{rajaram2024automaticdiscoveryvisualcircuits} introduced a method to identify network subgraphs in CLIP that had interpretable functions. \citet{rao2024discoverthennametaskagnosticconceptbottlenecks, daujotas2024controlling, fry2024towards} used sparse coding methods to yield interpretable features in the image encoder.
-However, CLIP's architecture and training objectives differ substantially from generative VLMs, which our work focuses on.